dekuNukem/bob_cassette_rewinder/README.md

 Not sure why they did it this way, but anyway!

-To reset the cassette to 30 washes, all I have to do is **set that byte to 0x4e**, easy enough!
+To reset the cassette to 30 washes, all I have to do is **set that byte back to 0x4e**, easy enough!

 With the simple EEPROM chip, standard 0.1 inch contacts spacing, one-byte counter, and no error checking, it sure seems Daan Tech didn't try really hard, guess they reckoned that it wasn't worth the trouble.
 Well, less work for me too!

 ## Now what?

-Now I can reset the Bob Cassette counter, what should I refill it *with*?
+It's great now that I can reset the Bob Cassette counter, but what should I refill it *with*?
 After all, this whole endeavor would be pointless if they really do have some secret sauce in there that can't be found anywhere else.

 Of course, Daan Tech themselves sure wish you don't play around with the cassettes: